Painting Window Frames and Trims: A Detailed Guide for Beautiful Results

 Priming

-For the most durable finish, apply a coat of primer designed for exterior use on bare wood or if changing from a dark color to a lighter shade.
-Let the primer dry as directed before painting.
+For the most durable finish, apply a primer designed for exterior use, especially on bare wood or when switching from a dark color to a lighter shade.
+Allow the primer to dry fully before moving on to paint.

 Painting